 CPT (on or off-campus): Employment must end by the CPT end date listed on the I-20, or by the Friday before commencement, or by the transfer date, whichever comes first.

 - OPT/STEM OPT: Employment must end on or before the transfer date or the EAD card expiration date, whichever comes first.

 This is an online process only.
 Please click the orange button at the top left labeled: "ISSS UF Login"

 - Admission Letter to the New Transfer-In School: Do not provide the Transfer-Out form without a copy of the admission letter.
 The SEVIS record cannot be transferred without an admission letter to the new school.

 - The new Transfer-In School’s SEVIS Release/Transfer-In Form (if needed): Contact the new, transfer-in school to ask them to provide their form.
-Complete the section of the form which the F1 student is required to complete and forward to the student’s ISA within UFIC for completion of the school section, if necessary.
+Complete the section of the form which the F1 student is required to complete and upload the form to your onlien F-1 Transfer Out request, if necessary.
 If the new, transfer-in school does not have a SEVIS Release/Transfer-In Form, it is not required.

 Once you have these documents,click the following button to start the Transfer Out Request: